highkite/textidote-frankenstein/Readme.md

 ```

 This method tries to return complete sentences.
 It determines the bounds of
-those 'complete' sentences either by puncuation ".!?;" or if the next line
+those 'complete' sentences either by punctuation ".!?;" or if the next line
 is an empty line.
 This is necessary, since for instance section titles are
 rarely limited by punctuation.